If you’re working on localhost (your PC), I recommend you use XAMPP as the best Apache for Joomla! CMS.

 Still have issue or need assistant with techical problems, feel free submit ticket support via Dedicated Ticket System, our support specialist will come and help you solve all issues shortly.

-Looking for new template for your project, and only use it for your website, ask our developer here.
+Looking for a new template for your project, and only use it for your website, ask our developer here.